TablePress/TablePress/readme.txt

 == Upgrade Notice ==

-= 3.1.3 =
-This update is a security and maintenance release.
-Updating is highly recommended!

-= 3.1 =
+= 3.2 =
-This update is a major feature, stability, maintenance, and compatibility release.
+This update is a feature, stability, maintenance, and compatibility release.
 Updating is highly recommended!